 And of course, bubbles are a decadent additional option!

-You can also take tea in the Garden Room, which was still receiving the finishing touches to its restoration when we visited.
+You can also take tea in the Garden Room, which was still receiving the finishing touches to its restoration when I visited.

 And the Hideaway completes this trio of rooms that are perfect for quiet relaxation.
 It looks out over the countryside outside Studley Castle, and has a selection of board games to keep you entertained.